 Funding assistance from the State of Florida includes dedicated trust funds, revolving fund programs, and small community grants.
-The Water Protection and Sustainability Program Trust Fund (WPSPTF) was created by the Florida Legislature in 2005 to fund alternative water supply and water storage facilities (ss.
-373.707 and 373.475, F.S.).
+The Water Protection and Sustainability Program Trust Fund (WPSPTF) was created by the Florida Legislature in 20056 to fund alternative water supply and water storage facilities.
 The WPSPTF is primarily for water supply projects implemented by local governments or water supply entities.
-Applicability to WRD is in the cooperative efforts in the development of water supplies and AWS.
+Applicability to WRD is in the cooperative efforts in the development of water supplies and AWS.7